Nissan Qashqai SUV review

 The Qashqai offers a high driving position for a commanding view in city traffic.
 It feels spacious, too, with a modern, versatile interior – although rear legroom is a little tight.
 The boot is easy to access through a wide-opening tailgate, with a usefully square shape and decent 430-litre capacity, but it’s not class-leading.
 The first-generation Qashqai came in a seven-seat Qashqai+2 version, but this isn’t offered in the current model, so if you want seven seats, you’ll either need to step up to a Nissan X-Trail or look at rivals with seven seats as an option, such as the Skoda Kodiaq.

-Of the six trim levels, our favourites are the mid-level Acenta Premium and N-Connecta, which come with desirable kit like front fog lights and alloy wheels.
-The entry-level Visia model is a little spartan, while the range-topping Tekna and Tekna+ trims get luxuries like leather upholstery, but are rather more expensive.
+Of the three trim levels, our favourites are the entry-level Acenta Premium and mid-range N-Connecta, which come with desirable kit like front fog lights and alloy wheels.
+The range-topping N-Motion trim gets luxuries including Nappa leather upholstery, but it's rather more expensive to buy.

 The Nissan Qashqai scored the full five stars in independent Euro NCAP crash-testing, which is good news for the families that make up the bulk of Qashqai buyers.
 It finished a respectable 56th out of the 75 cars ranked in our 2020 Driver Power owner satisfaction survey of cars currently on sale in the UK.